The Song Remains The Same

 - Big Damn Heroes

-- Blood from the Mouth: Castiel (due to the effects of time travel), Anna (due to having a crowbar jammed in her chest), and Sam (due to getting stabbed in the stomach).
+- Blood from the Mouth: Castiel (due to the effects of time travel), Anna (due to time travel and later, having a crowbar jammed in her chest), and Sam (due to getting stabbed in the stomach).

 - Body Snatcher: Michael possesses John.